analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     <img src="https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/file_openfolder.JPG" alt="Open Folder" width="550"/>

+4. Navigate to the location of the copied example project from step 1 and hit "Select Folder".
-4. The project should now be opened in Visual Studio Code.
+5. The project should now be opened in Visual Studio Code.
 For example:

     <img src="img/VSCode_helloworld.jpg" alt="VS Code Opened" width="550"/>

-5. Documentation (readme.md) and settings files can be found in the ".vscode" sub-folder of the example project.
+6. Documentation (readme.md) and settings files can be found in the ".vscode" sub-folder of the example project.

     <img src="img/VSCode_folder.jpg" alt="VS Code Folder" width="550"/>